citysciencelab/cut-storytelling-tool/README.md

 The Storytelling Tool is a master portal add-on that can be used to add text, photos and images to geo-referenced data sets.
 In this way, the usually very technical and purely data-based representations can be supplemented with information and more descriptive representations.
 The data shown is contextualized and complex relationships become easier to understand.
 Users click their way through a story step by step.

 The current version of the repository includes an example from the real-life experiment 'Mobilities of care'.
 Topics such as the mobility behavior of unpaid care workers can thus be communicated and located more easily.
+This is available under the portal configuration called '/mobility-data/'.

 https://user-images.githubusercontent.com/36763878/161025746-b8ac51be-a687-4e63-8bcf-b1da01334ead.mp4